learn-co-curriculum/node-modules-core/README.md

 ## Core Modules

 As discussed previously, Node is a platform or an environment in which we build applications.
 You saw that modularized code is better and how you can write your own modules.
-With modules, developers from different team and different companies can share their code (what is called open-source community).
+With modules, developers from different teams and different companies can share their code.
 This is great but how do you get the code?
 Imagine a simple thing like parsing a path, i.e., we have a string like `/home/user/azat/program.js` and we need to extract the extension, base, file name, etc.

 You would have to write a code which uses Regular Expressions like this: